axolo/json-editor-vue/README.md

 # @axolo/json-editor-vue

-A simple JSON Editor of Vue.
+A simple JSON editor of Vue.

 ## Install